MEET OUR TEAM

 People Make the Difference

-Each Gerber Berend team member at every level is an artist in his or her own right with an interesting story and enthusiasm for the work at hand and the firm.
-We are a group of people who are inspired by making beautiful spaces in collaboration with our clients.
+Each Gerber Berend team member is an artist in his/her own right with an interesting story.
+We are a group of people inspired by making beautiful spaces.

 Literal man of steel.
 Ethnicity: Kryptonian.
 His smile can light up a room.
 He has literally explored this as an alternative fuel source.